cosmos/gravity-bridge/docs/ethereum-to-cosmos.md

 ### Lock Ethereum assets on contracts

 Now we can lock our funds on the contracts by sending a lock transaction containing Eth/ERC20 assets.
+First, we'll use default parameters to lock Eth assets.

 Default parameter values for lock transactions: